Arsh1213/getting_started_with_javascript/Chapters/2_programming101.md

 Don't worry if you didn't understand the details presented in the illustration above.
 It's crux is that there are different components of a processor that handles the instructions/logic and the data, both of which are electric currents carried by dedicated wires called _"bus"_.
 The electrical circuits present in a CPU responds only to voltage levels, either by transmitting current or blocking it.
 At this level, all we have are the analog equivalent of the binary - `-5 volt` and `+5 volt`.
 It is very difficult to implement an abstract human construct like data type at the hardware level.
 However, not all hopes are lost, as the __allocation of memory chunks of different sizes for different types of data__ can serve as a distinguishing factor!

 ### Can compilers/interpreters help?
 We will probe this possibility of solving our problem from the other end of the spectrum, which is essentially a top-down approach.
 Let's invite the compilers and the interpreters into the game and spice it up!

+Compilers and interpreters are special programs that has the grammar of the programming language embedded in it.
+Although compilers and interpreters are technically very different pieces of software in terms of functionality and scope, they share some common functions in terms of handling the code.
+For the sake of simplicity, in this discussion we will club them together and try to find solution from the common subset of their functions.

 To get an intuitive feeling of the possible role of compilers/interpreters in solving this problem, think about the following:
   - The compilers and interpreters are responsible for generating the correct sequence of `0`s and `1`s.